 Then sum up the logistics: your ideal timeline for turnaround, and how readers will get their comments to you.
 Notes within the manuscript itself can be very useful.
 If you do ask for notes, it’s good to be flexible on the format.
 Some readers will be comfortable using Track Changes in either Word or Google Docs.
 Others may need to go old-school with paper and pen.

-I’ve found that offering a couple different formats and letting each reader choose leads to more notes and better turnaround.
+I’ve found that offering a couple different formats and letting each beta reader choose leads to more notes and better turnaround.
 Creating a barebones e-book file will get you major points with some readers (and it makes the experience more like reading a published book).
 Two tools you can use are Draft2Digital (EPUB format) and Kindle Create (Mobi).
-If you go this route, betas can still make comments about specific parts of the text by referencing page or location numbers.
+If you go this route, readers can still make comments about specific parts of the text by referencing page or location numbers.

 What questions should you ask your beta readers?